 Here, applying this standard, the evidence of intent is strong.
 First, Amazon has admitted that, before launching the fireTV, it had actual knowledge of both the FyreBoXXX and Wreal's FyreTV trademark registration...
+Amazon's Vice President of Marketing further testified in his deposition that Amazon not only chose to proceed with its usage of the fireTV mark after becoming aware of the FyreTV registration, but that his "goal was customers ... if they search for Amazon Fire TV, if they search for our product I did not want them to first come across a porn site and have that experience." ...
 The record evidence established that when Amazon launched the fireTV, it specifically tried to flood the market with advertising in an attempt to lower awareness of Wreal's similarly named mark.
 We take Amazon at its word, and we therefore conclude that the intent factor weighs heavily in favor of Wreal.